-More than 80 million people are living with long-term impairments as a result of stroke, many of whom are at the peak of their productive lives.1,2 Rehabilitation therapies generally have the largest effect in the first three months after stroke.
+More than 101 million people worldwide are living with long-term impairments as a result of stroke, many of whom are at the peak of their productive lives.1,2 Rehabilitation therapies generally have the largest effect in the first three months after stroke.
 After this time, progress can slow considerably and reach a plateau.
 At this point, the likelihood of further natural recovery is limited; this is especially true for those most severely affected.

 Technology-based interventions and neurotechnologies to restore arm movement include robotics, neuromuscular electrical stimulation (stimulation of the nerves that control muscles), brain stimulation, and brain-computer interfaces (BCIs), based on for example, electroencephalography (EEG) caps to read brain signals and trigger movement assistance.

 However, there is a long way to go before their effectiveness in stroke recovery is fully understood and mastered, especially for patients with severe upper extremity deficits.
 To date, clinical trials have primarily addressed the rehabilitation of large patient populations with a 'one size fits all' approach, despite each patient having different stroke impairments and recovery rates.

 Based on increasing evidence that tailoring neurotechnology therapies to individual needs could significantly improve arm movement and enhance quality of life in people living with the effects of chronic stroke3, 4, 5, 6 the Wyss Center is pursuing a new, personalized approach to rehabilitation.
 The approach combines existing, established neurotechnology-based therapies and optimizes them for each individual to speed up recovery, especially in patients with severe upper extremity deficits.